ambertang802/ambertang802.github.io/README.txt

 It is a component for looping elements such as slides.
 It can be controlled by clicking the left and right buttons.
 Note: Internet Explorer 9 and earlier versions do not support it correctly.

-3) Pop-up alert on image click
+3) Pop-up on image click
 Click on the image of About me and it will pop-up (message: Graduation photo in 2019).
 Click on images of education and it will pop-up (message: school address).